joekleinsorge/sonos-spotify-shuffle/README.md

-# shuffle-spotify
+# sonos-spotify-shuffle

-Used to shuffle spotify playlists
+Used to shuffle spotify playlists because Google Home on Sonos can't do it.